David Wolfson, Baron Wolfson of Tredegar

-David Wolfson, Baron Wolfson of Tredegar (born 19 July 1968) is a British politician, barrister and life peer who has been Shadow Attorney General since November 2024.
+David Wolfson, Baron Wolfson of Tredegar, (born 19 July 1968) is a British politician, barrister and life peer who has been Shadow Attorney General since November 2024 and is a member of the Welsh Conservatives.
 He was Parliamentary Under-Secretary of State for Justice from December 2020 to April 2022, when he resigned from the post after Prime Minister Boris Johnson and others were found to have broken COVID-related laws by attending parties.

 Early life and career

-Born in Liverpool on 19 July 1968, Wolfson was educated in King David High School, Liverpool, and then spent a year at Yeshivat HaKotel in Jerusalem.
+Born in Liverpool on 19 July 1968, Wolfson's great grandparents lived in Tredegar, Wales.
+Wolfson himself was educated in King David High School, Liverpool, and then spent a year at Yeshivat HaKotel in Jerusalem.
 He read Oriental studies and law at Selwyn College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1991.
 As per the custom of the university, his BA was advanced to a Master of Arts (MA Cantab) degree in 1994.
 His father was a solicitor who later became a district judge; his mother attended university as a mature student and taught law in further education colleges.

-Wolfson later attended the Inns of Court School of Law during when he was awarded an Inns of Court Scholarship.
+He later attended the Inns of Court School of Law during when he was awarded an Inns of Court Scholarship.
 He was called to the bar at Inner Temple, one of the Inns of Court that had given him a Major Scholarship, in October 1992, where he remains, as of 2023, a bencher.